Ito Process

 A Brownian motion has no drift.
 That is {% \mathbb{E}(B_t) = 0 %}.
 This can be corrected by adding a deterministic drift term.

-The volatility is made non constant by using a non constant function {% \sigma(t,\omega) %} to multiply the normal distribution term.
+The volatility can be made to be non-constant by using a non-constant function {% \sigma(t,\omega) %} to multiply the normal distribution term.

 Discrete Time